FreePay/3cities/README.md

 - one-time or reusable [pay request links](https://3cities.xyz/#/pay-link)
 - merchant transactional payment, they pay using a pop-up without leaving your site - with no fees or API keys

-3cities is a tool to pay & get paid on Ethereum.
+3cities is a tool to pay and get paid on Ethereum.

 3cities is not a wallet, it's an app that lets you connect your wallet.